deepmodeling/rid-kit/README.md

 ```bash
 rid submit -i ./tests/data/000 -c ./rid/template/rid_gmx_dih.json -m ./rid/template/machine_bohrium_k8s.json
 ```
+After successful submission you can login into your Bohrium account at [deepmodeling k8s](https://workflows.deepmodeling.com/) to monitor your job status, where the workflow is displayed using the `Argo` UI.

 You can also run the example on a Slurm machine (But you need to configure a conda environment on the slurm, see [Installation](docs/source/install.md))